hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - facilitate logging of all the IP traffic to, from, and across your network
     - stored as records in special <span style="color: #bb6600;">Amazon CloudWatch log groups</span>
     - provide the same kind of information as NetFlow data
+    - mechanism to configure the organization’s public cloud to send telemetry using the cloud provider’s mechanisms to a security device: <span style="color: #bb6600;">VPC flow logs</span>
   - NO URL filtering feature as FTDv